chrislennon/Crypto-Touchbar-App/README.md

 ## Instructions
 - Download and install [Better Touch Tool](https://www.boastr.net/).
-- Install jq using Homebrew with command `brew install jq`.
-It needs to be installed into `/usr/local/bin/jq` .
 - Use the [Web App](https://chrislennon.github.io/Crypto-Touchbar-App/) to create your toolbar.
 - Open the BetterTouchTool application.
 - In the bottom left corner go to "Manage Presets".